deadjdona/youtube-comment-suite-up/README.md

 * Option to save thumbnails and profiles for archival and offline viewing.
 * Sign in to multiple YouTube accounts and choose which to reply with.
 * View video context when selecting a comment.

+## What's new

+* Updated dependencies to latest versions.

 ## Install